platformatic/platformatic/docs/runtime/programmatic.md

 ## `loadConfig()`

-The `loadConfig` reads and parses a configuration file for any Platformatic application.
+The `loadConfig` function reads and parses a configuration file for any Platformatic application.
 It can automatically detect the type of application or accept explicit instructions.

 ```js
 import { loadConfig } from '@platformatic/runtime'